Cody-Howell/HowlDev.Web.Authentication/README.md

     1. Account Name Switching.
 Currently, there are no functions to allow you to change the account name.
 One could be written that checks if the account name is already in use, and if not, allows you to change a user given the GUID.
 This should also invalidate all cache related to that account name.

 ## Changelog

+3.0.3 - Beta (12/15/25)

+- Removed the Logging option from the configuration (this should be left to you anyways).

 3.0.2 - Beta (11/22/25)